 The Holosun 507K X2 features the same 2 MOA dot + 32 MOA ring just like the Holosun 507C X2.
 It's big enough for shooters to pick up and especially for sub compact pistols with 1911 style grip angle.

-However, the 32 MOA ring size looks very different based on your eye distance to the optic.
-When aiming with two hands extended all the way forward, the 32 MOA reticle felt like 50 MOA to the eye, but it's not a huge problem.
+When aiming with two hands extended all the way forward, the 32 MOA reticle felt like it covers up the entire FOV, but it's not a huge problem.